ether/etherpad-lite/README.md

 Wikimedia provide a [public Etherpad instance for you to Try Etherpad out.](https://etherpad.wikimedia.org) or [use another public Etherpad instance to see other features](https://github.com/ether/etherpad-lite/wiki/Sites-That-Run-Etherpad#sites-that-run-etherpad)

-## Project Status

-We're looking for maintainers and have some funding available.
-Please contact John McLear if you can help.

 ### Code Quality